fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 The Python package :program:`SignalIntegrity`, designed for signal integrity and eye diagram simulations from the ground up, is a rare exception.
 It's developed by Pete Pupalaikis, a former signal integrity expert at LeCroy.

 .. seealso::
-   The software's internal theory of operation is also published almost in full in the textbook *S-Parameters for Signal Integrity* [6]_.
+   **Book.** The software's internal theory of operation is also published almost in full in the textbook *S-Parameters for Signal Integrity* [6]_.
 Each concept is accomplished by both formulas and executable code, making it an invaluable reference in this field.
 The author of this tutorial recommends everyone who simulates or measures RF/microwave devices to get a copy.

+   **PyBERT.** It's another circuit simulator designed with time-domain S-parameter simulation and signal integrity in mind, developed by David Banas.
+See [23]_.

 Install
 ''''''''